 Laws regarding storing a car in Nevada?

 - Liability laws: In Nevada, just like most states, if the vehicle is registered, you need to have insurance on the vehicle.
-You can have the state minimum liability coverage which you can find here.
+You can have the state minimum liability coverage.
 If you were to cancel the insurance, you would need to un-register the vehicle and return your license plates.
 Here, there are a few implications of this;

 - You cannot drive the vehicle legally.
 This won't be a problem for you.